Patrick Williams NBA Preview vs. the Heat

-Patrick Williams and the Chicago Bulls take the court versus the Miami Heat at 7:30 PM ET on Thursday.
+Patrick Williams' Chicago Bulls hit the court versus the Miami Heat at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we look at Williams' stats and trends to help you pick out the top prop bets.
+In this article, we break down Williams' available prop bets, providing stats to help you figure out the best wagers to make.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.